oitofelix/mininim/index.md

 If you use _GNU/Linux_, you have to build from source.
 This should be quite straightforward, provided you install the _Allegro 5_ development libraries using your distribution's package manager.
-The usual incantation `./configure && make` is often enough.
-The installation step (`make install`) is optional as MININIM is able to run directly from its source directory.
+If you use an apt based distribution (Debian, Ubuntu, ...) you can do this by invoking the command `sudo apt-get install '^liballegro.*5-dev$'`.
+When building the sources, the usual incantation `./configure && make` is often enough.
+The installation step (`make install`) is optional as MININIM is able to run directly from its source directory (provided you didn't make a VPATH build, in which case you need to specify the data path.
+See the `--data-path` option).

 - [mininim-0.9.2.tar.gz]({{ page.base_local }}{{ site.baseurl }}/mininim-0.9.2.tar.gz)
 - [mininim-0.9.2.tar.gz.sig]({{ page.base_local }}{{ site.baseurl }}/mininim-0.9.2.tar.gz.sig)